denten-books/plain-text/1-chapter.md

 imagines a machine.
 The PC is a machine emulating the thought experiment.
 See
 @putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
 A
 more detailed discussion follows in 1.2.

+[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

 ## 1.2 Universal Turing Machines